 After the War Between the States the congregation abandoned their ancient cemetery to cluster in Groomsville near the Strawberry Rail Road Depot.
 The men disassembled the wooden church, pulled the sections on carts 4.5 miles, rebuilt it with new doors and window sashes and renamed it “Groomsville Baptist Church.”
 The renovation infused new energy into the little congregation but it consigned the St. James, Goose Creek Chapel of Ease | Bethlehem Baptist Church cemetery to the mercy of the elements until the dawn of the 21st century.

 Centuries-old tombstones and brick crypts invite curious visitors to the unkempt forest and shallow trenches trace the vague foot print of the cruciform chapel, but many more clues remain hidden that spawn innumerable tales of Carolinians of the ages and generations to come.
 A committee was formed by the Berkeley Chamber of Commerce to protect and preserve the site and tell the story of the people for whom this site was such a significant part of their lives throughout history and the American story.
-All donations of money, time, assistance and best wishes are appreciated as the chamber committee divulges the secrets of that holy ground and discover riches that are Berkeley County, South Carolina.
+This committee has now become an independent non-profit organisation with 501 c(3) status.
+All donations of money, time, assistance and best wishes are appreciated as this organization divulges the secrets of that holy ground and discover riches that are Berkeley County, South Carolina.